micheleliabe/revise/readme.md

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

----

-Esse README.md reflete a situação atual do projeto, com as funcionalidades do Azure e GCP ainda em desenvolvimento.
-As instruções foram atualizadas para incluir a necessidade de fornecer a região ao executar os comandos para análise de recursos da AWS.